 •Empty metal soup can (for melting snow with the candle)

-You can—and perhaps should—keep going, maybe some snacks, a small flashlight?
+You can—and perhaps should—keep going, maybe some snacks, a small flashlight, a backup power source for your phone?
 (Some people suggest packing a wordy novel.).
 The more rural and remote your roads, the more you'll want.

 Check out a thorough approach from the folks at the North Dakota Department of Transportation—they know snow and ditches.

-Okay, we admit it's a little detail, but in winter’s gloom and short days, every last lumen you can squeeze out of your headlamps is going to improve your safety.
+Okay, we admit it's a little detail, but in winter’s gloom, every last lumen you can squeeze out of your headlamps is going to improve your safety.